LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 > You can find the full code in [guthub](https://github.com/LoginRadius/engineering-blog-samples/tree/master/Angular/angular-authentication-demo)

 ### Testing the application
-Run `ng serve` to start the local server and you will be able to see the output on [locahost:4200](http://locahost:4200).
+Run `ng serve` to start the local server, and you will be able to see the output on [locahost:4200](http://locahost:4200).

 ### Adding Login Methods

-We can configure the LoginRadius Auth Page by adding social login methods like Facebook, Google etc. To add the login method you can use the command `lr get social` and `lr add social` command.
-Check the below image on how to add the social configuration
+We can configure the LoginRadius Auth Page by adding social login methods like Facebook, Google, etc. To add the login method, you can use the command `lr get social` and `lr add social` command.
+Check the below image on how to add the social configuration.

 ![alt_text](lr_add_social.png "Added Facebook as an loginmethod")

-After adding just visit the LoginRadius Auth Page either by visiting [locahost:4200](http://locahost:4200) and log out.
+After adding, visit the LoginRadius Auth Page either by visiting [locahost:4200](http://locahost:4200) and log out.
 Or using the command `lr demo`.
-You will find the new login method added
+You will find the new login method added.

 ![alt_text](add_login_method.png "Added Facebook as an loginmethod")

 ### Your Take

 With the help of LoginRadius CLI, you can setup the authentication for your Angular application in just 5 minutes.
-LoginRadius will take care of all the authentication related stuff for your application so that you can focus on your application development.
+LoginRadius will take care of all the authentication-related stuff for your application so that you can focus on your application development.

-Hope you like this tutorial, kindly provide feedback suggestions in the comment section below.
+I hope you like this tutorial.
+Kindly provide feedback suggestions in the comment section below.

 Cheers!!!